What Is a Timeshare and How Does It Work?

 Floating Week Timeshares

-However, there can be restrictions that come with this type of timeshare.
-For instance, the choice of the week often happens on a first come, first serve basis.
+However, there may be restrictions associated with this type of timeshare.
+For instance, the choice of the week often happens on a first-come, first-served basis.
+Also, timeshare regulations may restrict the week you choose based on the season or other factors.

 For these reasons, it’s important to read the timeshare contract’s fine print when determining the flexibility of your floating week timeshare.